KEBABSELLER6/kebacoin-casino/README.md

 # Still WIP

-# Kebacoin-casino
+# Kebacoin-kebacoinCasino.casino
 It's a project for my uni class.
 The general rule was that it needed to be a project using the Spring framework, and either SpringController or RestController.
 I used REST in this project, but the requests are not stateless, because I need to check if the player doesnt want to cheat.

-I implemented three basic games from casinos: roulette, slot machine and blackjack.
+I implemented three basic games from casinos: kebacoinCasino.roulette, slot machine and kebacoinCasino.blackjack.
 These not include any advanced logic, just basic Collection shuffles, and the game logic itself.

 ### I'm not using this software to earn any money in any form and the software uses a made up currency kebacoin.